ICBC Claims: The Process

 You can call us at 1-855-852-5100 (toll free, 24 hours a day).

-If, after getting some advice you decide to hire us, we may report the claim for you, file the necessary paper work with ICBC and deal with ICBC on your behalf from there on in, or we will advise you on how to initially report the claim to ICBC and then we will handle the rest.
+If, after getting some advice you decide to hire us, we may report the claim for you, file the necessary paperwork with ICBC and deal with ICBC on your behalf from then, or we will advise you on how to initially report the claim to ICBC and then we will handle the rest.

 If you do contact ICBC on your own take some time to gather the documents you will need and write down everything you want to tell them about the accident.
-The reason for this is that Dial-a-Claims staff may record what you tell them on an intake form (a Form CL-75) which they forward to the ICBC adjuster assigned to your claim.
-The ICBC adjuster will use it to start assessing who was at-fault, whether Part 7 Accident Benefits and compensation may be payable for your injuries, and to prepare for meeting with you.
+The reason for this is that Dial-a-Claim staff may record what you tell them on an intake form which they forward to the ICBC adjuster assigned to your claim.
+The ICBC adjuster will use it to start assessing who was at-fault, whether Part 7 Accident Benefits and compensation may be payable for your injuries, and to prepare for speaking with you.
 That preparation includes determining how they can minimize the amount of money they have to pay out to you.

-Next, Dial-a-Claims staff will ask you to set up an appointment to come in and meet with an ICBC adjuster at an ICBC claims centre.
-DO NOT be pressured into taking an early appointment.
-While you may need to provide a written statement about the accident within 30 days, the fact is you do not have to go to an ICBC claims centre to do that.
-Rather than risk setting a negative tone with ICBC, simply ask for an appointment time far enough away to give yourself time to get legal advice and to see your own doctor if you have not done so.
-It is perfectly reasonable for you to take the position that you want to see your own doctor before you meet the adjuster so that you can be sure you are providing them with full and accurate information about your injuries.
+Next, Dial-a-Claim staff will advise you that your file will be assigned to an injury adjuster who will contact you.
+When that adjuster calls, you may be asked for information that you are not obligated to provide.
+Speak with us first to ensure your case is presented in the best way possible.
+Rather than risk setting a negative tone with ICBC, simply advise the adjuster you need to see your doctor before speaking to the adjuster, to give yourself time to get legal advice and to see your own doctor if you have not done so.
+It is perfectly reasonable for you to take the position that you want to see your own doctor before you speak with the adjuster so that you can be sure you are providing them with full and accurate information about your injuries.
 The last thing you want is ICBC deciding you could not have been seriously injured because you didn’t make seeking medical attention a priority or that you are responsible for aggravating your injuries because you failed to seek treatment.

 IMPORTANT: Don’t leave getting legal advice to the last minute.
 You will need a chance to think about what we tell you and decide whether you want to have us represent you.